abbbi/virtnbdbackup/tools/README.md

 # Booting the virtual machine of the backup image

-Instead of attaching the nbd endpoint to a device, you can ceate a qcow image and supply the nbd service as backing image, like so:
+Instead of attaching the nbd endpoint to a device, you can ceate an writable overlay qcow image by specifiying the the nbd service as backing image, like
+so:

 ```
 # qemu-img create -f qcow2 nbd://127.0.0.1:10809 bootme.img